 Day 4 & 5 | Beaches and Villages of Heraklion

-During your next 2 days, you can chill out at a nearby beach or explore charming villages such as Archanes.
 What I love about this mountainous village is that it is a small paradise with its stream crossing the village, the colorfully painted houses, and the ambiance of authentic Crete.
-Archanes is also famous for its vineyards with indigenous grape varieties that you can explore by booking this guided tour with wine tasting.

-If you are more of a beach and sun bum here are some fantastic beach choices in Heraklion, depending on your preferences:
+If you are more of a beach and sun bum, here are some fantastic beach choices in Heraklion, depending on your preferences:

-• Explore vibrant Chersonissos and Malia, perfect for soaking up the sun, swimming in crystal-clear waters, and enjoying a lively atmosphere with beach bars and restaurants.
-(The downside is that they can be jam-packed with tourists).
+- Explore vibrant Chersonissos and Malia, perfect for soaking up the sun, swimming in crystal-clear waters, and enjoying a lively atmosphere with beach bars and restaurants.
+The downside is that they can be jam-packed with tourists.

-• Head south to Matala, famous for its sandy beach and the ancient caves once inhabited by hippies.
+- Head south to Matala, famous for its sandy beach and the ancient caves once inhabited by hippies.
 Explore the unique landscape and soak up the bohemian vibes.

-• Seeking serenity?
+- Seeking serenity?
 Venture south to Agiofaraggo Gorge and Beach, a hidden gem.
 Hike through the dramatic gorge and be rewarded with a secluded beach, perfect for relaxation amidst Crete’s wild beauty.

 Day 6 | Athens | Food Tour | Sounion Sunset

-It is time to leave beautiful Crete island for more adventures on the Greek mainland 😀
+It is time to leave beautiful Crete island for more adventures on the Greek mainland.

 So the usual procedure starts: check out from your hotel, transfer to the Heraklion airport to take the flight to Athens.
 Arrival and transfer to a central Athens hotel.

-Since you are going to visit the Acropolis and the other sites the next day, on your first full day in Athens you can choose between:
+Since you are going to visit the Acropolis and the other sites the next day, on your first full day in Athens, you can choose between:

 Athens: Where Best to Stay

-• The Modernist Athens (4-star, family-friendly) is located in the posh Athenian neighborhood of Kolonaki with a beautiful terrace.
+- The Modernist Athens (4-star, family-friendly) is located in the posh Athenian neighborhood of Kolonaki with a beautiful terrace.

-• Kin Athens (4-star, family-friendly) is a modern and spacious apartment in central Athens.
+- Kin Athens (4-star, family-friendly) is a modern and spacious apartment in central Athens.

-• The Residence Aiolou Hotel & Spa is a newly introduced modern boutique hotel housed in two beautiful buildings.
+- The Residence Aiolou Hotel & Spa is a newly introduced modern boutique hotel housed in two beautiful buildings.

 Day 7 | Acropolis Hill

-Halfway through your 14 days in Greece itinerary, your 7th day is dedicated to the spectacular monument of Acropolis Hill.
-Strolling Acropolis – an uphill site – will need at least 90 minutes, especially if you are with a licensed guide – which I highly recommend to understand what you see around you.
-The guide can accompany you to the stunning Acropolis Museum right across from the Acropolis’ south entrance.
+Strolling the Acropolis – an uphill site – will need at least 90 minutes, especially if you are with a licensed guide, which I highly recommend to understand what you see around you.

-A great idea is to walk/drive around some important sites of Athens such as the Panathenaic Stadium where the first Olympic Games of modern times were held in 1896 with a short stop.
+A great idea is to walk/drive around some important sites of Athens, such as the Panathenaic Stadium, where the first Olympic Games of modern times were held in 1896, with a short stop.

 Continue and pass by the Prime Minister’s residence (ex-Royal Palace) guarded by the Euzones in their colorful uniform, the Temple of Olympian Zeus and the Hadrian’s Arch, the Parliament and the memorial to the Unknown Soldier, the Academy, the University, the National Library, the Constitution Square (Syntagma).

-Finish your tour with a well-deserved meal in Plaka’s charming streets listening to Greek music and enjoy your Athenian experiences.
+Finish your tour with a well-deserved meal in Plaka’s charming streets, listening to Greek music and enjoy your Athenian experiences.

-Day 8 | Thebes, Livadia, Osios Loukas
+Day 8 | Thebes, Livadia, Hosios Loukas

-The next day you will travel north of Athens to visit one of the most important archaeological sites in Greece, the Oracle of Apollo in Delphi.
-Today recognized as a UNESCO monument, Delphi used to be a significant religious institution in Ancient Greece.
 It held considerable wealth and influence, providing prophecies from the god Apollo through his priestess, Pythia, to influential leaders, kings, wealthy families, and city-states seeking guidance.

-• Thebes with a fantastic archaeological museum.
+- Thebes has a fantastic archaeological museum.

-• River-crossed, souvlaki-famed Livadia town.
+- River-crossed, souvlaki-famed Livadia town.

-• Osios Loukas monastery, a Byzantine masterpiece of the 11th century CE and finally you arrive at the picturesque village of Arachova, on the slopes of Mount Parnassus, 10 km from Delphi.
+- Hosios Loukas monastery, a Byzantine masterpiece of the 11th century CE and finally you arrive at the picturesque village of Arachova, on the slopes of Mount Parnassus, 10 km from Delphi.

 Free time to explore Arachova and its traditional cuisine.
-Must taste in Arachova is local formaela hard cheese.
+Must taste in Arachova is the local formaela hard cheese.

-Hotels I suggest you stay in Arachova and Delphi:
+Hotels, I suggest you stay in Arachova and Delphi:

-• Xenonas Iresioni (3-star, breakfast, family-friendly) is a beautiful property with traditional and classical decorations in the center of Arachova.
+- Xenonas Iresioni (3-star, breakfast, family-friendly) is a beautiful property with traditional and classical decorations in the center of Arachova.

-• Delphic Horizons (4-star, family-friendly) is one of the most hospitable properties in Delphi, with a stunning balcony view.
+- Delphic Horizons (4-star, family-friendly) is one of the most hospitable properties in Delphi, with a stunning balcony view.

 Day 9 | Delphi & Arachova

-After your breakfast, you will visit Delphi and the Archaeological Site (entrance ticket €12).
 I highly recommend a licensed guide to explain and describe the temples, the stadium, the theater, and the other buildings inside the site.
-This Delphi Guided Walking Tour with Admission Ticket has a friendly and knowledgeable guide (Georgia).

-After you visit Delphi and the museum, you will probably want to grab something to eat.
 There are great taverns in both Delphi and Arachova.
 Just choose one with a balcony that offers a view of the 1 million olive trees valley in Delphi.
-After your meal, you depart for Kalambaka the town at the foothills of Meteora rocks.

 Where to Stay in Meteora